devhammed/hello-gcp/README.md

 # hello-gcp

-This is me testing Google Cloud Functions.
+This is me testing Google Cloud Functions by greeting my sweethearts!

 Below are the deployed functions URLs: